docwho2/java-cdk-serverless-clamscan/README.md

 brew install --cask docker
 ```

-Assuming you have all requried software, CDK is bootstraped and you have valid AWS Keys set then:
+Assuming you have all requried software, CDK is bootstrapped and you have valid AWS Keys set then:

 ```bash
 # Clone Repo